lupyuen/lupyuen.github.io/src/tinyemu3.md

 _Do we really need so much Boot Code?_

 Yes!
-Find out what happens if we remove some bits of our Boot Code...
+Check out what happens if we remove some bits of our Boot Code...

 TODO: Appendix